Living with visual impairment and type 1 diabetes

 White cane is the reason for my successful independent mobility.
 It gives a visually challenged person real dignity.
 I can go anywhere independently.
 I can travel by buses, trains etc on my own.
 I also use google maps to travel.
 I never hesitate to ask for help whenever needed.
 I enjoy company while travelling and people are very eager to learn new things such as how I go about my daily life, travelling challenges and education.
 I use ride sharing apps such as Uber and Ola too if I'm in a hurry.

-In fact, on 27th December 2018 I travelled alone on a long distance train from Hyderabad to Pune (my first time outside the southern part of India towards the west) to attend the Club 1 Social.
+In fact, on 27th December 2018 I travelled alone on a long distance train from Hyderabad to Pune (my first time outside the southern part of India towards the west) to attend a T1 event.
 I had a ball!

 I make new friends wherever I go and this time was no different.
 Chinmay hosted me for the days that I was in Pune and we boys painted the town red!